jbold569/jbold569/docs/blog/2021-07-17-automating-docs-as-code.md

     template_file = f"{templates}/blog-post-{config['type']}.md.j2"
     ```

 [Jinja](https://jinja.palletsprojects.com/en/3.0.x/templates/) is a great template engine for programmatically creating documents.
-Because blogs are pretty much rinse and repeat of the same formatting, why should we spend the time typing it out every time (or even copy pasting every time)?
+Because blogs are pretty much rinse and repeat of the same formatting, why should we spend the time typing it out every time (or even copy pasting for that matter)?
 Jinja allows us to use the dict elements in our `config` variable to populate the `{{...}}` expression fields of our template.
 Once generated, our new entry is written to the `dest_file` directory.

 ```jinja
 <div id="banner" class="page-image">